Some of the organizers, speakers and volunteers who made the August 19 celebration such a big success! Photo by Bob Hsiang

 Nihonmachi was a vibrant, diverse neighborhood of friends, family, residents and small businesses.

-We didn't always see eye-to-eye with our neighbors but we all had a common goal: keep Nihonmachi our home!
+We didn't always see eye-to-eye with each other but we all had a common goal: keep Nihonmachi our home!

 Top L-R: March Dobashi, Roy Abbey, Freddie Powell and Clarence Spears, Sumi Honnami and her dad, Mr. Nakamoto at American Fish

-Bottom L-R Harry and Sue Wong, Liverittes, Waraku Sushi Bar, Seniors at Buddhist Church, Tom Yoshida and Mike Tsukahara
+Bottom L-R Harry and Sue Wong, Liverittes, Waraku Sushi Bar, Seniors at Buddhist Church, Tom Yoshida and Mike Tsukahara.
+Photos by Boku Kodama

 Committee Against Nihonmachi Eviction